minh041104/lab24-eval-guardrails-NguyenBinhMinh/README.md

 Guardrails are cheap relative to generation latency when implemented as local regex/topic/injection checks and run concurrently.
 Output safety can use Llama Guard 3 through Groq when available, while the offline classifier keeps tests reproducible without GPU access.

-## Demo Video

-Demo recording is not included.
-Use `demo/demo_script.md` as the 5-minute recording checklist.